-The Board recommends a final dividend of HK65 cents per share which, together with the interim dividend of HK21 cents per share paid on September 29, 2023, makes a total of HK86 cents per share in respect of the year ended December 31, 2023.
-The proposed final dividend, if approved by the shareholders at the AGM on April 26, 2024, will be paid on June 14, 2024 to shareholders whose names appear on the register of members on May 10, 2024.
+The Board recommends a final dividend of HK60 cents per share which, together with the interim dividend of HK18 cents per share paid on September 29, 2023, makes a total of HK78 cents per share in respect of the year ended December 31, 2023.
+The proposed final dividend, if approved by the shareholders at the AGM on April 26, 2024, is expected be paid on or about June 14, 2024 to shareholders whose names appear on the register of members on May 10, 2024.
 In recommending a dividend, the Company takes into account the return to shareholders and its funding requirements for future business growth.